mindspore-ai/docs/tutorials/source_en/advanced_use/visualization_tutorials.md

     summary_writer.close()
 ```

-After completing the script, use the `save_graphs` option of `context` to record the computational graph after operator fusion.
+Use the `save_graphs` option of `context` to record the computational graph after operator fusion.
 `ms_output_after_hwopt.pb` is the computational graph after operator fusion.

 > Currently MindSpore supports recording computational graph after operator fusion for Ascend 910 AI processor only.